7 day Chiang Mai itinerary: Best things to see and do in Chiang Mai, Thailand

 In the evening, there are several night markets to explore around Chiang Mai, but the best and most well known market is the Chiang Mai Sunday night market.
 Every Sunday at 6pm, several of the streets in the centre of Chiang Mai’s old city are closed to traffic and are taken over by market stalls.
 You can find everything here!
 There’s live music, street food stalls, arts, craft, jewellery and clothes.
 It is also a great place to treat yourself to a foot massage after all that walking!
 Without a doubt, experiencing the Sunday night market is the best thing to do in Chiang Mai.

-Market stalls line either side of the street for Chiang Mai's sunday night market, which is closed to traffic
+Market stalls line either side of a street in Chiang Mai, Thailand.
+The sky is purple.

 The Sunday night market is one of the best things to do in Chiang Mai